Shay Cullen

-The Preda Foundation and Cullen were awarded the Human Rights Award from the City of Weimar in 2000.
-Preda cooperates closely with international legal tribunals, Interpol and the UN Commission on Human Rights.
-In 2017, Cullen was awarded with the Martin Buber plaque at the Euriade, the international festival for dialogue.
+The Preda Foundation and Cullen were awarded the Human Rights Award from the City of Weimar in 2000 and received the Prix Caritas from Caritas Switzerland in 2003.
+PREDA cooperates closely with international legal tribunals, Interpol and the UN Commission on Human Rights.
+In 2017, Cullen was awarded with the Martin Buber Plaque at the Euriade, the international festival for dialogue.